ibm-cloud-docs/watsonxdata/exp_objects.md

 Adding, renaming, or dropping a column are the other tasks that can be performed in the **Data manager** page.

 You can browse the **Table schema** and upto 25 rows of **Data sample** for some tables.
 You can view the **Time travel** snapshots and use the **Rollback** feature to rollback to a given snapshot for Iceberg tables.

+Presto cannot roll back to the snapshots that are not ancestors of the current snapshot.
+{: note}